Plutomaster28/Zora-DS-GPL-Release-deprecated/README.md

 And again, everything here is ***free*** (*free* as in freedom and of price I'm not charging for this qwq)

 Again, glad I could make things clear, goodbye now!

+---
+<sub> This version of DS has been deprecated, obviously you're still free to use it, but be aware that it has been replace and is no longer supported (10/22/2024)</sub>